square/connect-api-examples/connect-examples/v2/node_invoices/README.md

    <img src="./bin/images/screenshot-1.png" width="300"/>

    For each customer, the UI shows whether the customer has a card on file:
-    * If you choose a customer with a card on file, the application configures the invoice payment request method to CHARGE_CARD_ON_FILE.
+    * If you choose a customer with a card on file, the application configures the EMAIL delivery method and the CARD_ON_FILE automatic payment source for the payment request.
 On the due date, Square charges the customer’s card on file.
-    * If you choose a customer without a card on file, the application chooses the EMAIL payment request method.
+    * If you choose a customer without a card on file, the application configures the EMAIL delivery method and retains the NONE automatic payment source for the payment request.
 In this case, the customer follows the URL to the Square-hosted invoice page to pay the invoice.

       > NOTE: You are testing the application in the Square Sandbox.
 The Sandbox does not send emails, but Square hosts these invoice pages that customers can access and pay so you can test the customer experience.

     The controller makes the following Square API calls:

     * `listCustomers` (Customers API).
 Returns a list of customer profiles from the seller’s Customer Directory.
     * `retrieveLocation `(Locations API).
 Returns the seller’s main location.
-The example uses the seller’s main location ID when creating orders and invoices.
+This will be used to determine the currency for the seller.
+In addition, the example uses the seller’s main location ID when creating orders.

     The controller then calls `res.render("index")` to compile the template (`/views/index.pug`) with the customer list and location ID.
 This index.pug file creates an HTML output and sends it to the customer (the preceding screenshot).